-Dyspraxia – officially known as Childhood Apraxia of Speech (CAS) – is a motor speech disorder, which means children with CAS have problems saying sounds, syllables, and words.
+Verbal Dyspraxia – also known as Childhood Apraxia of Speech (CAS) – is a motor speech disorder, which means children with CAS have problems with articulating sounds, syllables and words.
 This is not because of muscle weakness or paralysis, but rather because the brain has problems planning to move the body parts needed for speech.
 The child knows what he or she wants to say, but has difficulty coordinating the tongue, lip and jaw movements necessary to say those words.

 The issues an older child with CAS faces may be subtler, such as inconsistent speech sound errors, trouble imitating speech, or visible struggles in the coordination of lip, tongue and jaw movements.
 The older child may sound monotonous or place stress on the wrong syllable in a word, and these difficulties may be at their worst when the child is anxious or fatigued.

-At any age, children with CAS may experience delayed language development, and/or sensitivity in their mouths, such as a dislike for tooth-brushing or crunchy foods.
-Furthermore, they are more likely have problems when learning to read, spell, and write, meaning that issues tend to arise in the classroom for school-aged CAS kids.
-Thanks to a recent inquiry by the NZ Government, our education system is becoming more aware of the presence of Dyspraxia in schools.
+At any age, children with CAS / Verbal Dyspraxia are likely to be delayed in their language development.
+They may also experience sensitivity in their mouths, such as a dislike for tooth-brushing or crunchy foods.
+School kids with Verbal Dyspraxia are more likely have literacy-based problems, i.e. trouble when learning to read, spell, and write.
+Fortunately, in the aftermath of a 2015 inquiry by the NZ Government into supporting Dyspraxic school children, our education system is becoming more aware of the presence of Verbal Dyspraxia in schools.
 With that in mind, if your child’s teacher reports frequent difficulties with literacy, social interaction, speech production or general word-retrieval, it is worth considering diagnosis for Dyspraxia/CAS.

 A Therapist may also examine the child’s literacy, comprehension and expressive language skills to see if there are co-existing problems in these areas.

-To summarise, Dyspraxia/CAS is a disorder affecting the coordination of a child’s muscles of speech, and which is treated by a Speech-Language Therapist working alongside parents and teachers to strengthen the kid’s speech muscles.
+To summarise, CAS / Verbal Dyspraxia is a disorder affecting the coordination of a child’s muscles of speech, and which is treated by a Speech-Language Therapist working alongside parents and teachers to strengthen the kid’s speech muscles.
 Treatment is all about persistence; with frequent practice, CAS children can enjoy eloquent speech, academic success and a full social life.